mdyousufreja/CryptoClustering_reja/README.md

 2. Loaded the crypto_market_data.csv into a DataFrame.

 3. Get the summary statistics and plot the data to see what the data looks like before proceeding.

+## Data Preparation ##

+- Used the StandardScaler() module from scikit-learn to normalize the data from the CSV file.

+- Create a DataFrame with the scaled data and set the "coin_id" index from the original DataFrame as the index for the new DataFrame.

+   - The first five rows of the scaled DataFrame should appear as follows: